openwfm/wrf-sfire-docs/docs/clusters_guide.md

 then

-    jupyter notebook
+    jupyter notebook --no-browser

-or
+or (if available)

-    jupyter hub
+    jupyter hub --no-browser

 You should see instructions with a link similar to